torybee/torybee.github.io/README.md

 1. To capture data for the first time, you will need to visit the battledome stats page of every user in the `PLAYERS` list.
 The URL for this page is `https://www.neopets.com/dome/record.phtml?username=USERNAME`
 2. Upon visiting a stats page, the script will automatically capture data and push a new commit it to GitHub.
 These updates are committed to the `bd_scores.json` file in your repo.
 You can view the file in the source code to confirm it's coming through.
 3. After you have visited all the players' stats pages, it takes ~3-5 minutes for the action that updates your pages site to complete running.
 (Each new commit to your repo usually cancels the previous run and makes a new one start, so sometimes it takes a bit longer for the data to reflect.
 To review the actions, navigate to `https://github.com/GITHUB_USERNAME/GITHUB_USERNAME.github.io/actions`)
+4. For subsequent runs, the `battledome.html` page table will be a clickable link to each user's respective battledome stats page, so you can simply click each link (open in a new tab).

+### adding other script-runners
+If you want to add other people to run the script (for instance, to cover multiple timezones) they will need to:
+1. Create a new PAT for each person from your guild you want to share the script with.
+2. Direct them to copy/paste the `bd_fetcher.js` script from your repo into a new TamperMonkey script.
+3. Instruct them to fill in the `MY_NAME`, `AUTO_REFRESH_ON_FAILURE`, and `SECRET_GITHUB_TOKEN` variables.
+(The `PLAYERS` and `GITHUB_USERNAME` variables should stay the same.)
+4. They will be able to click on usernames from the scorebaord page and update scores too!